redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/building-rwsdk-in-the-open.md

 # Building RedwoodSDK in the open and shipping for real‑world teams

-## We built RedwoodSDK, and we ship with it

 RedwoodSDK is our Cloudflare‑first framework for building fast, secure, developer‑friendly apps.
-We build it in the open — and we prove it in production on real systems.

-On recent engagements, we’ve shipped multi‑tenant, mission‑critical apps on Cloudflare Workers using RWSDK’s routing model, interruptor‑based permissions, and a clean split between admin and end‑user surfaces.
+We build it in the open—and we prove it in production with real teams.
+Over the past few months we’ve delivered multi‑tenant, mission‑critical apps on [Cloudflare Workers](https://developers.cloudflare.com/workers/) using RedwoodSDK’s routing model, interruptor‑based permissions, and a clean separation between administrative and end‑user surfaces.

-### Go PRZM: Tow‑to‑claim platform on Cloudflare (in progress)

-We’re building this with the [Go PRZM](https://www.goprzm.com/) team, using RedwoodSDK.

-- A towing/insurer platform spanning dispatch to release with auditable, end‑to‑end trails.
-- Digital dispatching, police rotation, impound management, and time‑tracking/billing in one place.
-- Insurer flows from FNOL to valuation and sale, with real‑time visibility while vehicles remain in‑facility.
-- AI‑assisted damage review and valuation inputs to speed decisions.
-- RedwoodSDK under the hood: route‑level interruptors for auth/roles/permissions, admin/app split for bundle isolation, Hyperdrive for external MySQL, and R2 for images/video — all deployed via a deterministic CI/CD pipeline.
+One example: we’re working with the [Go PRZM](https://www.goprzm.com/) team on a tow‑to‑claim platform that spans dispatch through release with auditable, end‑to‑end trails.
+The system brings together police rotation and impound management, real‑time time‑tracking/billing, and insurer flows from FNOL through valuation and sale—while vehicles remain in‑facility.
+Under the hood, we use RedwoodSDK’s route‑level interruptors for auth/roles/permissions, a clean admin/app split for bundle isolation, [Hyperdrive](https://developers.cloudflare.com/hyperdrive/) for external MySQL (see our write‑up: [Cloudflare Hyperdrive + external MySQL](/blog/cloudflare-hyperdrive-external-mysql)), and [R2](https://developers.cloudflare.com/r2/) for images and video—deployed via a deterministic CI/CD pipeline ([Zero‑drama Cloudflare Workers CI/CD](/blog/zero-drama-cloudflare-workers-github-actions)).

-## Why Cloudflare + RedwoodSDK

-- **Performance by default**: Global edge execution keeps P95s low without extra ops.
-- **Security built‑in**: Route‑level interruptors (auth, roles, permissions) guard access at the router.
-- **Operational simplicity**: No servers to babysit.
-Use Workers, Hyperdrive for external DBs, and R2 for object storage.
-- **Great DX**: A clear router, layered layouts, and typed contexts make teams faster and code easier to review.
+Why Cloudflare + RedwoodSDK?
+Performance arrives by default at the edge, keeping P95s low without extra ops.
+Security is enforced where it matters with route‑level interruptors that gate access at the router ([route‑level permissions](/blog/route-level-permissions-rwsdk-interruptors)).
+Operational overhead stays small—no servers to babysit—while Workers, Hyperdrive, and R2 cover the core data and storage needs.
+And the developer experience is intentionally simple: a clear router, layered layouts, and typed contexts that make teams faster and code easier to review.

-## What we’ve been shipping

-- **Two‑surface apps**: Dedicated admin and app shells, each with its own `Document` and `Layout` for clean UX and bundle isolation.
-- **Route‑level authorization**: Interruptors for `requireAuth`, `requireAdmin`, and fine‑grained `requirePermission`.
-- **Cloudflare‑native data**: External MySQL via Hyperdrive; asset storage on R2; secure, environment‑scoped bindings.
-- **Repeatable environments**: Migrations and idempotent seeding for dev/CI; deterministic builds and deploys.
-- **Confidence via tests**: Playwright E2E coverage for routing, permissions, and critical user journeys.

-## What RedwoodSDK brings

-- [**First‑class routing**](https://docs.rwsdk.com/core/routing/): `render → layout → route/prefix` composition with typed `ctx`.
-- [**Interruptors**](https://docs.rwsdk.com/core/routing/#interrupters): Small async functions that can short‑circuit requests for auth, permissions, and feature flags.
-- [**Layouts & Documents**](https://docs.rwsdk.com/guides/frontend/layouts/): Layered UI shells per surface (e.g., admin vs app) without cross‑polluting bundles.
-- **Cloudflare ergonomics**: Works seamlessly with Workers, R2, Hyperdrive, and wrangler multi‑env deployments.

-## Consulting with the RedwoodSDK team

-We supplement framework work with consulting for teams that want Cloudflare‑native results, fast.

-- **Greenfield builds**: Design and deliver production apps on Workers (admin + app, edge caching, secure routing).
-- **Migrations**: Move from legacy stacks to Workers, preserving correctness and improving performance.
-- **Performance & hardening**: Latency audits, permission model reviews, and secure bindings/secret hygiene.
-- **Enablement**: Pair with your team, establish patterns, and leave you with a maintainable codebase.
+In practice, this shows up as two‑surface apps with dedicated shells—each surface has its own `Document` and `Layout`—so admin and user experiences are isolated and load only what they need ([splitting admin and app](/blog/splitting-admin-and-app), [multiple documents](/blog/redwoodsdk-multiple-documents)).
+We implement authorization with small, composable interruptors like `requireAuth`, `requireAdmin`, and fine‑grained permission checks, and we run against external MySQL via Hyperdrive with assets stored in R2.
+We keep environments repeatable with migrations and idempotent seeding for dev/CI, wire up deterministic builds and deploys, and verify critical journeys with end‑to‑end tests using [Playwright](https://playwright.dev/).

+If you’re new to RedwoodSDK, the core ideas are intentionally small.
+Start with [first‑class routing](https://docs.rwsdk.com/core/routing/) that composes `render → layout → route/prefix` with a typed `ctx`.
+Add [interruptors](https://docs.rwsdk.com/core/routing/#interrupters)—tiny async functions that can short‑circuit requests for auth, permissions, or feature flags.
+Layer on [Layouts & Documents](https://docs.rwsdk.com/guides/frontend/layouts/) to create durable UI shells per surface (e.g., admin vs app) without cross‑polluting bundles.
+All of this is designed to fit Cloudflare’s platform ergonomically—from Workers to R2, Hyperdrive, and wrangler multi‑env deployments.

+We also partner directly with teams who want Cloudflare‑native results fast.
+That ranges from greenfield builds (admin + app, edge caching, secure routing) to migrations off legacy stacks and deep performance/hardening work—latency audits, permission model reviews, binding/secret hygiene.
+We frequently embed alongside your engineers to establish patterns and leave you with a maintainable codebase that your team can own.

+If you have a project you want to run on Cloudflare with RedwoodSDK—architecture/design sprints, implementation and delivery, or audits and enablement, we’d love to help.
 Work with the team behind RedwoodSDK; we apply these patterns in your codebase and feed improvements back into the framework.

-## Let’s work together

-Have a project you want to run on Cloudflare with RedwoodSDK?
-We can help:

-- Architecture and design sprints
-- Implementation and delivery
-- Audits, performance tuning, and training

 Get in touch: [peter@redwoodjs.com](mailto:peter@redwoodjs.com)